siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 # Rotation and Opposition

-An ultrareal number is a positive manifestation:
+An ultrareal number is a positive square-form:

 ```text
 U = u^2